jeromefroe/golang_benchmarks/README.md

 allocates its buffer on the heap normally.
 After it's done using the buffer it will eventually be garbage collected.
 The second approach uses Go's sync.Pool type to pool buffers which caches objects between runs of the garbage collector.
 The last approach uses a channel to permanently pool objects.
-The difference between the last two appraoches is the sync.Pool dynamically resizes itself and clears items from the pool during a GC run.
-Two good resources to learn more about pools in Go are these blog posts
+The difference between the last two approaches is the sync.Pool dynamically resizes itself and clears items from the pool during a GC run.
+Two good resources to learn more about pools in Go are these blog posts:
 [Using Buffer Pools with Go](https://elithrar.github.io/article/using-buffer-pools-with-go/) and
 [How to Optimize Garbage Collection in Go](https://www.cockroachlabs.com/blog/how-to-optimize-garbage-collection-in-go/).